Luanda Arai, President

-Renata manages the Mandatory Continuing Legal Education Program at the Washington State Bar Association.
-She is also the Executive Secretary of the Washington State Board of Mandatory Continuing Legal Education.
+Renata is the Innovative Licensing Programs Manager at the Washington State Bar Association.
 She previously worked at Sea Mar Community Health Centers, overseeing the delivery of health and social services to under-served patients, and Northwest Immigrant Rights Project, representing survivors of domestic violence.
 Renata received her J.D. and B.A. in Political Science from the University of Washington.
 Renata emigrated from Brazil and is the first in her family to live abroad.

 Monika Batra Kashyap

 Monika Batra Kashyap is a Visiting Assistant Professor at Seattle University School of Law and the former Associate Director of its Access to Justice Institute where she developed social justice programming for law students.
 Monika has also worked as an immigration attorney at the law firm of Gibbs, Houston & Pauw in Seattle, where she represented detained and non-detained individuals in removal proceedings, and as an adjunct professor of the Immigration Clinic at Seattle University School of Law.
 Monika was also an immigration attorney/Equal Justice Works Fellow in New York City, where she represented immigrant youth in foster care.
 Before law school, she did extensive community organizing and anti-trafficking work within the South Asian immigrant domestic worker community in New York City.
 Monika received her J.D. from the University of California at Berkeley School of Law and her B.A. in Middle Eastern and South Asian Languages and Cultures from Columbia University.

 Wamaitha is currently a graduate student at the Evans School of Public Policy focusing on Public Policy Analysis & Evaluation and International Development.
 Prior to that, she worked at the Bill & Melinda Gates Foundation helping advance Vaccine Delivery and College Ready strategies.
 She relocated to the US 9 years ago from Kenya and was a client of NWIRP in 2011.
 She has previously volunteered as a tax preparer for the United Way of King County.
 Wamaitha has a Bachelor’s Degree in Marketing from the University of Nairobi.